andrewt3000/howToProgram/cli.md

 3. Cli programs are composable.
 They can be used in combination by redirecting output or piping.
 There are things that can’t be done with gui programs.

 **How do I run the command line?**
-In Visula Studio, there is an [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
+In Visual Studio, there is an [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).

 On a mac, the default command line interface is the terminal application.
 You can use spotlight, by typing command space, and type in “terminal”